mickeyJoe86/forecastr/readme.md

 Forecastr is powered by The Dark Sky [Forecast.io](https://developer.forecast.io/) API and leverages the Ghuleski PHP wrapper.
 Location data is geocode using the Google Maps service provider with the [willdurand/geocoder](https://packagist.org/packages/willdurand/geocoder) package.

+Weather chart is generated using the [Chart.js] (http://www.chartjs.org/) jQuery plugin.

 ## Upcoming Features

-Upcoming features include user authentication to manage favorite locations and hourly rain percentages and expected temperatures charted using D3.js.
+Upcoming feature include user authentication to manage favorite locations